“In 1991 Medellin was the murder capital of the world, with a homicide rate of 381 deaths per 100,000 inhabitants.” -IBD

 Medellin is a beautiful metropolis nestled in the mountains.
 We feel safe walking its streets although there are still areas that are not advisable to visit, and walking alone at night is not encouraged.
 Even though there are still paramilitary groups here in Colombia that just last week bombed Bogota and is threatening to bomb Medellin, it is still a city transformed.
 At night we simply gaze over the lights of the city and revel in the cool mountain breeze that encourages peace and reflection.

 The city has been named Innovative City of the Year a few years ago.
 Its public transportation is state of the art.
-The implementation of gondolas (cable cars), trams, and an outdoor escalators were part of the cities plan to connect the gorilla suburbs from up the mountains to the city and make integration easier.
+The implementation of gondolas (cable cars), trams, and outdoor escalators was part of the cities plan to connect the gorilla suburbs from up the mountains to the city and make integration easier.

 Everywhere we went, we felt that the people in Medellin are proud of their city.
 It has taken the effort of everyone to transform it.
 They have much to be proud of.
 It has overcome its violence.
 It tells a story that should be heard around the world.
 They know that the road to peace is paved with understanding.
-Truth lies somewhere in the middle of their struggles.
+The truth lies somewhere in the middle of their struggles.

 This museum speaks of the city’s violent past using facts and tries to keep polarizing opinions from its walls.
 It presents the cold heartbreak of violence which moved me to tears.
 The effect enables any patron no matter the path taken to arrive here to identify and not turn away.
 It encourages individuals to see both sides and to find peace together, to listen to each other, and break the cycle of violence.